 – Migraine headaches: while the precise cause of migraines is unclear, there are several known triggers of migraine headaches, including changes in sleep pattern, daily use of pain-relief medication, dehydration, emotional stress, exposure to smoke or strong scents, excessive caffeine intake, flashing or fluorescent lights, hormonal changes, overexertion, and sensitivity to various chemicals or preservatives in food.

 – Tension headaches: the exact cause of tension headaches is also unclear, but some known triggers include anxiety, bright sunlight, certain smells, dehydration, fatigue, lack of exercise, missing meals, noise, poor posture, and stress.

 A migraine is a unique type of headache that differs in several ways from other types of headaches, such as tension or cluster headaches.
 With that in mind, a migraine can have several auxiliary symptoms in addition to a headache, including visual disturbances, mood changes, food cravings, and digestive issues.
 In contrast, the symptoms of tension and cluster headaches are confined to the head, neck, and face area.

 Migraines typically happen in several stages and can occur with or without a headache.
 There are four stages of migraine headaches, but not every migraine case occurs with all the stages.
 With that in mind, the four stages of migraines are as follows:

 We welcome you to schedule an appointment with us at Catalyst Medical through our website or by giving us a call!
-We serve patients from Edinburg TX, McAllen TX, San Juan TX, Alamo TX, Pharr TX, Palmhurst TX, Mission TX, Alton TX, and Hidalgo TX.
+We serve patients from Edinburg TX, McAllen TX, San Juan TX, Alamo TX, Pharr TX, Palmhurst TX, Mission TX, Alton TX and Palmview TX.